- Fiber-to-Home Internet

 - Social media: Join the ImOn Facebook group for Coralville/Iowa City area updates: www.facebook.com/groups/2165226370227016

-- Neighborhood status: See a map of the status of fiberhood and construction in our area: https://connect2fiber.imon.net/iowa-city/
+- Map & neighborhood status: See a map of area fiberhood and construction: https://connect2fiber.imon.net/iowa-city/

 - Email updates: Sign up to receive email updates when ImOn service is available in your neighborhood: https://connect2fiber.imon.net/

 - Availability: Find out if ImOn service is available now in your neighborhood: www.imon.net/address-finder.